Newsletter

 Class Update for Qi-Gong+Indian-Club Movement

-Carol Allen, the class instructor, invites you to sign up for Qi-Gong+Indian-Club Movement.
+Carol Allen, the class instructor, invites you to sign up for Qi-Gong+Indian-Club Movement at any time.

 This is a gentle exercise class done either standing or sitting in one place that increases strength, balance and concentration.
 There are 7 students maximum per class.